Data and Information Management

 Data are available to SBC members as quickly as possible.
 All of SBC's data and metadata are managed in a hierarchical directory system on a central data server.
 The directory structure is published internally and write-access is controlled.

-General file server backup procedures are maintained and implemented through MSI IT office.
-In general, file servers are backed up nightly.
-For these systems a full backup is done once each month, and an "incremental" backup is done every day.
+General file server backup procedures are maintained and implemented through General Research IT office.
+In general, file servers are backed up daily, with incremental backup done every hour.

 3.2.
 Data publication